Call to withdraw German police from Greek migrant 'pushbacks' | DW | 28.11.2020

 Read more: French police use tear gas to dismantle Paris migrant camp

-"In such a case, Frontex must ensure that this does not happen and that the refugees are given access to an asylum procedure," Hruschka insisted.

-Last week, the 47-nation human rights body the Council of Europe (CoE) slammed what it called "credible" allegations that Greece carried out pushbacks across its border with Turkey, including migrants on land forced to re-cross the Evros River.
+Last week, the 47-nation human rights body the Council of Europe (CoE) slammed what it called "credible" allegations that Greece had carried out pushbacks across its border with Turkey, including forcing migrants on land to re-cross the Evros River.

-The CoE said a report compiled by its anti-torture committee raised concerns "over acts by the Greek Coast Guard to prevent boats carrying migrants from reaching any Greek island and it questions the role and engagement of FRONTEX in such operations."
+In a report compiled by its anti-torture committee , the CoE raised concerns "over acts by the Greek Coast Guard to prevent boats carrying migrants from reaching any Greek island," questioning the "role and engagement" of FRONTEX in such operations."

 Greek government spokesman Stelios Petsas, replying to multiple CoE accusations, said that detention camp conditions had "signiﬁcantly improved recently" and noted that fewer migrants were arriving.